Zetrith/HotSwap/README.md

+The project is now archived.
+Check out https://github.com/Zetrith/EditCompileReload for a continuation.

 # HotSwap
 Code hotswapping utility for the RimWorld game.
 Install by cloning into the Mods folder.
 How to use: [wiki](https://github.com/Zetrith/HotSwap/wiki)